zhaoyuzhi/DL-Dataset-Useful-Script/README.md

 - Usage (alignment_save_by_image.py): Save all the aligned faces in a given image;

+- Usage (alignment_save_by_folder.py): Save all the aligned faces in a given folder, and name them according to the input file names;

-- Usage (alignment_save_by_image.py): Save all the aligned faces in a given folder, and name them according to the input file names;
+- Usage (alignment_resize_save_by_folder.py): Save all the aligned faces in a given folder, then resize them, and name them according to the input file names;

 - Results: It is based on dlib detection.
 The aligned faces will be influenced by border effect.
 Save to 'results' folder.